Food Activities in Dunedin

 7. Grab Some Cheap Eats Around the City

 Food trucks and street eats are pretty popular in Dunedin, appearing at all of the local events and busy spots around the city.
 Often seen around, Citizens – Street Food for the People is set in a funky Bedford Ambo truck serving Asian-Mexican fusion favourites, from tacos to rotis.
 For the uni-street eat experience in New Zealand’s most popular university city, pick up some steamed buns from The Dumpling Lady often found at the University of Otago campus.
 And for a taste of Kiwi seafood – and a secure location – head to The Fish Hook on George Street for local tarakihi, groper and blue cod and chips.
+Check our a full list of recommendations in The Top Cheap Eats in Dunedin.

 8. Treat Yourself to Some Fine Dining